-Sugar Is the Achilles Heel of Cancer Cells'
+'Sugar Is the Achilles Heel of Cancer Cells'

 Seyfried's decades of research indicate that cancer is a metabolic — not a genetic — disease.
 And the best way to treat a metabolic disorder is through diet, not drugs or radiation, he underscored.
-Seyfried and D'Agostino's joint study on the metabolic nature of cancer was recently published in the medical journal Carcinogenesis.
+Seyfried and D'Agostino's joint study on the metabolic nature of cancer was published in the medical journal Carcinogenesis.

 According to Dr. D'Agostino, we are only as healthy as our mitochondria, which are the power sources of all our cells, so if we keep our mitochondria healthy, we can stall the onset of cancer and other age-related chronic diseases.
 And one way to keep mitochondria healthy is through the ketogenic diet, which stimulates mitochondrial biogenesis and enhances mitochondrial efficiency.

 Dr. Seyfried, author of Cancer as a Metabolic Disease, agrees.
 According to Seyfried, the medical community is reluctant to publicly acknowledge the efficacy of the ketogenic diet for preventing and treating cancer because doing so would cut off the massive streams of revenue hospitals generate from chemotherapy and radiation treatments.

-"It's a simple economic issue," Seyfried told me.
+"It's a simple economic issue," Seyfried told Examiner.
 "There's no money in it for the hospitals, doctors, and drug companies to prescribe a ketogenic diet when they can make hundreds of millions of dollars from the standard of care.
 Radiation therapy is a huge revenue generator for hospitals."

 While there are many skeptics, there are numerous anecdotal success stories of people fighting cancer with the ketogenic diet.
 Joe Mancaruso, a 56-year-old Texas man, has been battling terminal lung cancer without chemotherapy using the ketogenic diet.
 "I am convinced I would not be here today if I had continued with chemo," said Mancaruso.

 While some experts say the ketogenic diet can be harmful if done long-term, Davis said research does not support this.
 "If the ketogenic diet is formulated and implemented correctly, there are no long-term harmful effects," she said.